kickstarter/android-oss/builds.md

 Release builds are signed using `app/kickstarter.keystore`.
 The credentials should be stored in `app/signing.gradle`.
-We don't want to commit the keystore or credentials into source control, so this requires a manual process to set them up.
+We don't want to commit the keystore or credentials into source control, so a manual process is required to set them up.

 The keystore is backed up in S3:
 `s3://android-ksr-keystores/kickstarter.keystore`.
 The credentials are stored